Gaspard--/KentFrNotes/NetworKSecurity/cours7.md

 - uses a hash code
 - widely used
-- CRC eithe 16 or 32 bitslong
+- CRC either 16 or 32 bits long
-- A proelry designed N-bit CC will detect
+- A propelry designed N-bit CC will detect
   - all single but
   - all double bit
-  - akk idd numbers of bit errors
+  - all odd numbers of bit errors
   - all errors <= N
   - most error bursts > N bits
 - CRCs all detect a variaty of other error including extra zero bytes and changes in the order of bytes